STU138322/Dissertation-Personal-Finance-ML/README.md

 ## Project Overview

-This project demonstrates the use of AI models and databases to predict personal net savings growth based on individual financial history (income, expenses, and savings behavior).
-It features a full pipeline for data cleaning, augmentation, model training, benchmarking, and performance visualization.
+This dissertation explores how AI models and structured databases can be used to predict the growth of personal savings based on historical income, expenses, and spending behavior.
+It includes a full machine learning pipeline along with an interactive dashboard for visualizing financial trends, model performance, and exploratory data analysis (EDA).

 ## Project Structure

 ```
 .
-├── benchmarks/              # Threshold summaries and visuals
-│ ├── linear_regression/
-│ ├── linear_regression_blindtest/
-│ ├── random_forest/
-│ ├── random_forest_blindtest/
-│ ├── svr/
-│ └── svr_blindtest/
-│
 ├── data/                    # Raw, cleaned, and engineered datasets
 │ ├── raw/
 │ ├── cleaned/